 Make sure that you are able to answer an access request from a data subject for Matomo.
 For example, when a person would like to access her or his personal data that you have collected about her or him, then you will need to be you able to provide her or him with this information.
-We recommend you design a process for this like « Who is dealing with it? » and check that it is working.
-If you can answer to the nightmare letter, then you are ready.
-The needed features for this in Matomo will be available soon.
+We recommend you design a process for this like « Who is dealing with GDPR subject access requests? ».
+Matomo provides a tool to make right to access process easy.

 6 – Lawful basis for processing personal data